">

 of British marketers cannot pass a basic test on the fundamentals of their disciplineIpsos / Ritson

 None of this requires bad intent.
-It is simply how the system was built.
-Every part of it — the agencies, the platforms, the measurement vendors, the marketing team — has a structural reason not to answer the question clearly.
-The cumulative effect is that most boards are making significant spending decisions without an independent view of what that spend is producing.
+It is how the marketing services industry has developed.
+Each part of it operates exactly as its commercial model rewards it for operating.
+The cumulative effect is that most boards are making significant spending decisions without an independent view of what the spend is producing.

 01